OutdoorCoder/postback-delivery/README.md

   This app logs the requests delivery time, response time, and response body

-File Structure:
+### File Structure:

   Folder: go-app    - Holds files for the Golang application

-    Dockerfile      - build instructions for the Golang container

-    httpSender.go   - golang code for pulling Postback objects from Redis and then sending http                           requests built from those postback objects
+    Dockerfile      - build instructions for the Golang container httpSender.go   - golang code for pulling Postback objects from Redis and then sending http requests built from those postback objects

   Folder: www      - Holds php files.
 Folder must be named www to work with apache server

     index.php      - PHP server.
 Takes in http requests, turns them into Postback objects, then                          pushes them to Redis

+ ### Other Files:

+  apache-config.conf - configuration file for apache server

+  docker-compose.yml - configuration file for the docker image and its three containers

+  DockerFile - build instructions for the php-apache server